SitecorePowerShell/Book/remoting.md

 * `Start-ScriptSession` - Executes a new script session.
 * `Stop-ScriptSession` - Terminates an existing script session.
 * `Wait-ScriptSession` - Waits for all the script sessions to complete before continuing.

+**Note:** These commands are not only used for remoting, we just thought it made sense to talk about them here.

 **Example:** The following remotely runs a `ScriptSession` and polls the server until completed.
 ```powershell